 NB: This post may contain affiliate links via the Amazon affiliate progrem.
 If you click a link and make a purchase I may receive a small commission.
 This commission is at no extra cost to you.
 I only give recommendations for items that, in my opinion, will benefit my audience.
 Thank you in advance for supporting our blog!

-Yes, I’m sure I’ve been a good dog this year and so I’m certain to be on the “NICE” list.
+Yes, I’m sure I’ve been a good dog this year, and so I’m sure to be on the “NICE” list.
 Unlike that naughty dog Roxy who chewed Del’s socks, she’s really in the doghouse and doesn’t deserve any presents from Santa!

 A Christmas stocking filled with beef flavoured biscuits

 These are my favourite snack.
 Well, that is, out of all the ones, I’m usually allowed.
 I often eat them too quickly and end with a tummy ache, but they are certainly worth it!
 My mouth is watering now, just thinking about the smell.